 Temperatures can rise well above 30°C in summer.
 Gibraltar has an average of 300 days sunshine a year and the climate is Mediterranean.
 The sub-tropical sun of North Africa is tempered by gentle sea breezes in summer.
 In January, daytime temperatures are usually around 16ºC to 18ºC and it is quite possible to top up a tan.
 Rainfall is mostly limited to early or late in the year.

 The monetary unit is Pound Sterling with notes issued by the Government of Gibraltar.
 The legal tender is Gibraltar Government notes and coinage, though Bank of England notes and coinage are equally welcome.
-Most establishments accept Euros, but you will often get more favourable rates of exchange if you change your foreign currency at one of the numerous banks and bureau de change in town.
-Banks are generally open from 0900 to 1530, Monday to Thursday, and until 1630 on Friday.
-Bureau de change open from 0900 to 1800.
+Most establishments accept Euros, but you will often get more favourable rates of exchange if you change your foreign currency at one of the numerous banks and bureaux de change in town.
+Banks are generally open Monday – Friday from 09:00 – 16:00.
+Bureaux de change open from 09:00 – 18:00.
 All major credit cards are widely accepted in shops, restaurants and hotels.

 Electrical power is 220/240 AC, and sockets are the same as those in the UK, i.e. 3 flat-pin plugs.
 An adapter is needed for appliances from Europe.